Azure/azure-event-hubs-for-kafka/tutorials/spark/README.md

 *Note: Databricks shades the Kafka client under the `kafkashaded` package.
 If you are using Databricks to run Spark, make sure to update all occurrences of `org.apache.kafka.common.security.plain.PlainLoginModule` to `kafkashaded.org.apache.kafka.common.security.plain.PlainLoginModule` in these samples!*

+## Microbatching vs Continuous

+Spark began as a purely microbatched system, but recently (since Spark v2.3) supported `Continuous Mode`.
+Both microbatch and continuous processing are supported by EventHubs for Kafka when using the Spark-Kafka connector.

 ## Create an Event Hubs namespace

 An Event Hubs namespace is required to send or receive from any Event Hubs service.
 See [Create Kafka-enabled Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-create-kafka-enabled) for instructions on getting an Event Hubs Kafka endpoint.
 Make sure to copy the Event Hubs connection string for later use.